ResearchComputing/Documentation/docs/compute/filesystems.md

 high-performance parallel scratch filesystem meant for I/O from jobs running on those systems (e.g., `/scratch/alpine/janedoe`).
 By default, each user is limited to a quota of 10 TB worth of storage space and 20M files and directories.
-If you need these limits increased, see our [Scratch Quota Increases policy](../additional-resources/policies.md#alpine-scratch-quota-increases).
+If you need your scratch quota increased, please follow the steps provided in the FAQ [How can I request an increase in my scratch storage space?](../getting_started/faq.md#how-can-i-request-an-increase-in-my-scratch-storage-space) dropdown.

 Scratch space should be used for all compute jobs run on Alpine or Blanca.
 This high-performance scratch directory is **not backed